geoffb/www-geoffblair-com/htdocs/blog/new-zealand-2014-day-1.md

 ![Neat archway at Auckland airport][5]

 The flight Queenstown was quite a bit easier.
-Two hours after already doing tweleve is cake.
-The views from the plane of the snow covered mountains were spectacular.
+Two hours after already doing twelve is cake.
+The views from the plane of the snow-covered mountains were spectacular.
 After we descended through the cloud layer, we were treated to more amazing views of Queenstown and the bay.

 Next, we picked up our rental car, a Hyundai Accent.
 In New Zealand, you drive on the left side of the road AND the steering wheel is on the right side of the car.
 It's a little tricky at first, but luckily I had previous experience with this driving situation in Tazmania.
 Melissa was sure that her life was about to end as we made our way from the airport to our hotel.